ShadowWolf2099/Icarus_Mods/README.md

 ShadowWolf2099 Mods:
 -------------------------------------------------------------------------------
 ### SW2099_Picket_Fences_v1_w136_P.pak
 - New craftable building parts
+- These refined wood Fences are all made of Cherry, Grey, and Normal Stain.

+### SW2099_Interior_Wood_Stained_v1_w137_P.pak
+- New craftable building parts
 - These refined wood walls are all made of Cherry Stained.